AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-08-01-javascript-promise-all/index.md

 2. `Promise B: fulfilled ✅` after ~3 seconds (`t=5`).
 3. `Promise C: fulfilled ✅` after ~1 second (`t=6`).

-This code works, but it's slow because it constructs one Promise at a time in each iteration of the `for-of` loop, so future Promises aren't constructed until previous ones have fulfilled.
+This code works, but it's slow because it _constructs_ one Promise at a time in each iteration of the `for-of` loop.
+This means that future Promises aren't constructed until previous ones have fulfilled: Before we can construct B, we need to wait for A to settle, and before we can construct C, we need to wait for both A _and_ B to settle.

 If the very first Promise takes a long time to fulfill but future Promises take less time, we end up wasting time because we could've potentially scheduled those faster Promise callbacks to run sooner.
-In fact, in a real-world implementation, `doTask` would likely make a network request to a server.
-With our current approach, this means that we make network requests one at a time, which is needlessly slow since browsers support concurrent network requests.
+In fact, in a real-world implementation, `doTask` would likely make a network request to a server via the `fetch` API.
+With our current approach, we would make network requests one at a time, which is needlessly slow since most JavaScript runtimes support concurrent network requests.

 ### 1.2 Constructing Promises Synchronously

-It would be more efficient to construct all of the Promises ahead of time and _then_ await them.
+It's more efficient to construct all of the Promises ahead of time (synchronously) and _then_ await them.
 That way, if the Promise executor functions make network requests, those can be handled concurrently by the runtime.
 Like this:

 ```javascript {data-copyable=true}
 const tasks = [